iliaanastasov/jekyll-shop/_jeans/jeans-4.md

 ---
 layout: item-page
-title:  "Welcome to Jekyll!"
+title:  "jeans-4"
 image-index: jeans-2
 description: "slim fit jeans"
 price: 32.99
-permalink: /category/jeans/jeans-4
+collection: jeans
 ---
-Fucking stylish jeans - great for everyday use.
+Freaking stylish jeans - great for everyday use.
 Available in all colors and sizes.
+100% denim made of cotton Partly used recycled cotton.